civisanalytics/civis-python/docs/source/ml.rst

 wrap your estimator in a :class:`civismlext.hyperband.HyperbandSearchCV` estimator yourself.

-CivisML runs pre-defined with hyperband using the following
+CivisML runs pre-defined models with hyperband using the following
 distributions:

 +------------------------------------+--------------------+-----------------------------------------------------------------------------+